Dai Bingguo

 Dai Bingguo (戴秉国 (戴秉國, Dài Bǐngguó); born March 31, 1941) is a Chinese politician and professional diplomat.
-Since 2008, Dai has emerged as one of the foremost and highest-ranking figures of Chinese foreign policy in the Hu Jintao administration.
+Starting in 2008, Dai emerged as one of the foremost and highest-ranking figures of Chinese foreign policy in the Hu Jintao administration.

 A graduate of Sichuan University, majoring in Russian language, Dai was instrumental in the normalization of diplomatic relations between China and the Soviet Union.
 Between 1989 and 1991 Dai served as the Chinese ambassador to Hungary.
 He then served in a succession of roles in the Department of Foreign Affairs.
-He served as a State Councilor, director of general office of Central Foreign Affairs Commission of CCP Central Committee, an office that acts as the primary foreign affairs organ of the Chinese Communist Party, and director of general office of National Security Leadership Group of the CCP Central Committee, in which he serves in the capacity as a national security advisor to the CCP General Secretary.
+He served as a State Councilor, director of the Office of the Central Foreign Affairs Leading Group of CCP Central Committee, an office that acts as the primary foreign affairs organ of the Chinese Communist Party, and director of the general office of the National Security Leadership Group of the CCP Central Committee, in which he serves in the capacity as a national security advisor to the CCP General Secretary.

 Biography

 Dai Bingguo was born in a village located in Yinjiang County, Guizhou Province.
 He belongs to the Tujia ethnic minority.
-He graduated from the department of foreign languages of Sichuan University, majoring in Russian, and later studied at the China Foreign Affairs University (CFAU).
+He graduated from the Department of foreign languages of Sichuan University, majoring in Russian, and later studied at the China Foreign Affairs University (CFAU).
 He joined the Chinese Communist Party in June 1973.
 He served as the Chinese Ambassador to Hungary from 1989 to 1991.
 He had previously served in the Foreign Ministry of the PRC for many years.
 He was elevated to Vice Foreign Minister in December 1993.
-In June 1995, Dai was transferred from the "foreign affairs system" of the State Council to the "international liaison system" of the Central Committee of the CCP, and became Vice Director of the International Department of the Central Committee of the CCP.
+In June 1995, Dai was transferred from the "foreign affairs system" of the State Council to the "international liaison system" of the Central Committee of the CCP and became Vice Director of the International Department of the Central Committee of the CCP.
 In August 1997, on the eve of the 15th CCP National Congress, he was promoted to Director of the International Department.
-In May 2003, Dai returned to the Foreign Ministry and served as Vice Minister until April 2008, being responsible for handling the North Korea nuclear crisis.
-In March 2008, he was appointed State Councillor and Party group member on the State Council.
+In May 2003, Dai returned to the Foreign Ministry and served as Vice Minister until April 2008, being responsible for handling the North Korean nuclear crisis.